nukeolay/display_metrics/README.md

 ```

 ### Convert units
-To convert inches and centimeters into Flutter logical pixels and vice versa you can call one of BuildCOntext extension methods:
+To convert inches and centimeters into Flutter logical pixels and vice versa you can call one of BuildContext extension methods:
 ```dart
 // Converts inches to Flutter logical pixels context.inchesToPixels(double inches);